Apple launches iPhone voice control for drivers

 Drivers can also use maps, listen to music and access messages "with just a word or a touch", Apple said.
 Drivers will also be able to read messages and dictate responses via Apple's voice-activated Siri software.

-Apple said that CarPlay will also be available in cars from manufacturers including BMW, Ford, General Motors, Honda, Hyundai, PSA Peugeot Citroën, Subaru, Suzuki and Toyota Motor Corp.
+Apple said that CarPlay will also be available in cars from manufacturers including BMW (BMWG.DE), Ford (F.N), General Motors (GM.N), Honda, Hyundai, PSA Peugeot Citroën (PEUP.PA), Subaru, Suzuki and Toyota Motor Corp.

 (Reporting by Harro ten Wolde and Edward Taylor; Editing by David Goodman)